Stirchley, Birmingham: Industry

 Eccles Caravans: In 1913 A J Riley and his son built his first recreational vehicle by putting a caravan body onto a Talbot car chassis.
 After World War I ended the Riley’s decided to invest in a motor haulage company that was having difficulty.
 It was called the Eccles Motor Transport Company.
 By the late 1920s the factory had outgrown its premises and moved to a 4-acre site in Hazelwell Lane, Stirchley, where a modern, single story factory was built.
 Believed to be the first purpose built caravan factory of its kind in the World it was fitted with the latest high tech woodwork machinery.
 It was here that 'overrun brake systems' were invented and these are still fitted on caravans produced today.
 During World War II orders for caravans virtually stopped however the Eccles factory survived by adapting to the war situation.
 Commissioned by the British Military Authorities the Eccles factory still produced caravan bodies but these were used as portable workshops and radio offices.
 The factory also built ambulances and search light vehicles.
 By 1960 Bill Riley had retired, shutdown the factory and sold it to Sprite Caravans who moved production to their factory in Newmarket.

 The Hampton Works Company in Twyning Road, was a manufacturer of custom precision pressings.
 The building was designed by Bradley and Clark of Temple Row, Birmingham in 1934.
 It was extended c.1939 by the same architects and air raid shelters were built at the same time to the west of the existing factory buildings.
 It is a listed building now occupied by Rivfast Ltd. The buildings are of plum-coloured brick laid in Flemish bond with decorative bands of brown brick dressings and partially glazed pitched roofs and metal-framed windows.
 The decorative motifs are in an Art Deco style.

 Jesse Hill Gunmakers, Ash Tree Road, is a family business that began in 1921.
 The building is listed.

 R J Hunt & Sons: The iron foundry was acquired by J Brockhouse and Co in 1937 and continued to trade as Brockhouse Hunt.
 They produced cast iron products from scrap and other metal using sand from Bromsgrove.
 The site is now derelict and will potentially become a small housing estate.

-Rubberplas BSP Ltd, Mary Vale Road, manufactures Rubber Moulding, Thermoplastic Moulding & Vacuum Metallizing for automotive and domestic industries.
-It also launched the Golf Grass Mat used to install permanent or temporary walkways around Golf Courses.